 The Star Analyser SA-100, SA-200

-The Paton Hawksley Star Analyser 100 (SA-100) was designed specifically for amateur astronomical spectroscopy.
+Our Star Analyser 100 (SA-100) grating is designed specifically for amateur astronomical spectroscopy.
 It can be mounted on your telescope just like any other 1.25″ filter.
 It’s is easy to use, and works with most cameras.
 Capturing the spectrum of a star is easy!
 Use our grating, a DSLR or small telescope, and our award-winning software.

 The video below shows some exciting examples of what you can do with a Star Analyser:

-Also, check out this link for some great sample work done by amateur spectroscopers.
+Also, check out our samples page (link) for some great sample work done by amateur spectroscopers.

 You don’t have to have to be a PhD to capture and understand spectra of stars!
 With our gratings and software, it’s amazingly easy.
 We have customers using these gratings on webcams, DSLRs, modern video astronomy cameras, and of course FITS images from cooled astronomical CCDs.
 We have gratings in stock and we can ship you one today — see our on-line store: link.